Gothic War (535–554): Siege of Ariminum

 As Vitiges marched to the northeast, he strengthened the garrisons of towns and forts along the way to secure his rear and then turned towards Ariminum.
-The Roman force of 2,000 horsemen occupying it comprised some of Belisarius' finest cavalry; Belisarius decided to replace them with an infantry garrison.
-Their commander, John, refused to obey orders and remained at Ariminum.
+The Byzantine force of 2,000 horsemen occupying it comprised some of Belisarius's finest cavalry; Belisarius decided to replace them with an infantry garrison.
+Their commander, John, refused to obey Belisarius and remained at Ariminum.
 Shortly after the Goths arrived, an assault failed, but the city had few supplies with which to stand a siege.
-A new force of 2,000 Herul foederati, under the Armenian eunuch Narses, arrived at Picenum.
-Belisarius met Narses, who advocated a relief expedition to Ariminum, while Belisarius favoured a more cautious approach.
-The arrival of a letter from John, which illustrated the immediate danger of the city's fall, resolved the issue in favour of Narses.
-Belisarius divided his army into three, a seaborne force under his capable and trusted lieutenant Ildiger, another under the equally experienced Martin which was to arrive from the south, and the main force under him and Narses, which was to arrive from the northwest.
-Vitiges learned of their approach and, faced with the prospect of being surrounded by superior forces, hurriedly withdrew to Ravenna.
+Reinforcement of 5,000 Byzantine troops under the Chamberlain Narses arrived at Picenum and a force of 2,000 Herul foederati joined Belisarius just before Narses arrived.
+Belisarius and Narses met at Firmum, where they convened a council of officers to decide whether the army should march to John's aid in Ariminum.
+Most of the officers opposed helping John, resentful of his challenge to Belisarius's authority.
+Narses appealed to Belisarius and his officers to carry out the rescue, as a Gothic victory could boost their morale.
+The arrival of a letter from John, which illustrated the immediate danger of the city's fall, resolved the issue in favor of Narses.
+Belisarius divided his army into a seaborne force under lieutenant Ildiger, another under the equally experienced Martin, which was to arrive from the south and the main force under him and Narses, which was to arrive from the northwest.
+Vitiges learned of their approach and, faced with the prospect of being surrounded by superior forces, he retreated to Ravenna.